Ofu-Olosega: Ofu

 Ofu is the western part of the volcanic outcrop of Ofu-Olosega Island and the westernmost of the Manu'a Islands.
-The main village of Ofu is located on the western shore, protected behind an offshore islet (eroded tuff cone) known as Nu'utele.
+The main village of Ofu is located on the western shore, protected behind an offshore islet (eroded tuff cone) known as Nuʻutele Island.
 Ofu has a small airport (IATA: OFU, ICAO: NSAS) and a boat harbor that serve the population on Ofu and Olosega.
 The twice-weekly flight from Pago Pago takes about half an hour.

 Most of the southern shore and associated coral reef are part of the National Park of American Samoa.

 The island forms the Ofu County subdivision of the Manuʻa District.
 It has a land area of 7.215 km2 (2.786 sq mi), and had an official population of 176 persons as of the 2010 census.

 Situated on the south coast of the island is To'aga lagoon which has a high diversity of corals and fishes.
 The marine site has been part of long term research and study on coral reefs and global climate change.

 The island is also home to the Samoa Flying-fox (Pteropus samoensis), a species of bat threatened by habitat loss.

 Olosega

 Olosega is the smallest island in the Manuʻa Islands.
 It is possible to walk across to Ofu Island at low tide.
 The name derives from Samoan ʻOlosega, "fortress of parakeets."

 Olosega Island is a remnant of the Sili shield volcano, the caldera of which may lie submerged off the north shore.

 The volcanic eruption of 1866 was actually 3 km east of Olosega, on a mid-ocean ridge that extends east southeast to nearby Taʻū.

 The island forms the Olosega County subdivision of the Manuʻa District.
-It has a land area of 5.163 km² (1.993 sq mi), and had an official population of 172 persons as of the 2010 census.
+It has a land area of 5.163 km2 (1.993 sq mi), and had an official population of 172 persons as of the 2010 census.

-There are four villages on Olosega: Olosega, Lalomoana, Sili, and Faiava.
+Almost all the population of Olosega now reside in Olosega village along the southwestern-facing shore.
+Olosega also has Olosega Elementary School with instruction through grade 8 for children on both islands.

+Sili, situated on the northwestern-facing shore, consists of but one standing inhabited residence after much of the village was destroyed by cyclones (and subsequently abandoned).

+Lalomoana and Faiava are other named places but are not inhabited.